Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

     int sum;
     MPI_Status status;

-    /* Rank 0 is the "root" rank, where we'll receive data and sum it up */ if (my_rank == 0) {
+    // Rank 0 is the "root" rank, where we'll receive data and sum it up if (my_rank == 0) {
         sum = my_rank;

-        /* Start by receiving the rank number from every rank, other than itself */ for (int i = 1; i < num_ranks; ++i) {
+        // Start by receiving the rank number from every rank, other than itself for (int i = 1; i < num_ranks; ++i) {
             int recv_num;
             MPI_Recv(&recv_num, 1, MPI_INT, i, 0, MPI_COMM_WORLD, &status);
-            sum += recv_num;  /* Increment sum */
+            sum += recv_num;
         }
-        /* Now sum has been calculated, send it back to every rank other than the root */ for (int i = 1; i < num_ranks; ++i) {
+        // Now sum has been calculated, send it back to every rank other than the root for (int i = 1; i < num_ranks; ++i) {
             MPI_Send(&sum, 1, MPI_INT, i, 0, MPI_COMM_WORLD);
         }
-    } else {  /* All other ranks will send their rank number and receive sum */ MPI_Send(&my_rank, 1, MPI_INT, 0, 0, MPI_COMM_WORLD);
+    } else {  // All other ranks will send their rank number and receive sum */ MPI_Send(&my_rank, 1, MPI_INT, 0, 0, MPI_COMM_WORLD);
         MPI_Recv(&sum, 1, MPI_INT, 0, 0, MPI_COMM_WORLD, &status);
     }